 Bingen - Trout Lake is a somewhat small town located in the state of Washington.
-With a population of 6,027 people and just one neighborhood, Bingen - Trout Lake is the 128th largest community in Washington.
-Bingen - Trout Lake has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+With a population of 6,108 people and just one neighborhood, Bingen - Trout Lake is the 128th largest community in Washington.
+Much of the housing stock in Bingen - Trout Lake was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Bingen - Trout Lake economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Bingen - Trout Lake, where the median household income is $82,446.00.

 Bingen - Trout Lake home prices are not only among the most expensive in Washington, but Bingen - Trout Lake real estate also consistently ranks among the most expensive in America.